and other handy thoughts: so many folks have asked me

 B

-brave: what are others doing, what tested ideas can we borrow, how can we feed our own ideas to others? how can brave not be foolhardy?
+brave: what are others doing, what tested ideas can we borrow, how can we feed our own ideas to others?
+Brave is not foolhardy or reckless!

-blockers: you will need help with beating the blockers - if you run at the front, you need resources that win arguments: what is the evidence that...? why doesn't everyone do this...? where can I see it in action...? why should I change, ever...? all this exists of course, but you need to organise it and be ready with it.
+blockers: you will need help with beating the blockers - if you run at the front, you need resources that win arguments: what is the evidence that...? why doesn't everyone do this...? where can I see it in action...? why should I change, ever...? all this exists of course (see top of page for example), but you need to organise it and be ready with it.
+A direct example is this workshop manual we developed for the new science spaces at Perth's Wesley College in Australia.

 C